Harris plans to attend the COP28 climate summit

 Addressing climate change was a key part of Biden's campaign messaging during his 2020 campaign, and when he took office, he named it a top priority for his administration.
 Last year he signed the Inflation Reduction Act, which will invest $369 billion into curbing emissions.

 However, the administration continues to face calls from climate activists to take further action.
-Among those calling for Biden to attend this year's conference was the youth-run advocacy group Sunrise Movement.
+Among those calling for Biden to attend this year's conference is the youth-run advocacy group Sunrise Movement.

-If Biden wants to be taken seriously on climate by young people at home and by the rest of the world, he needs to step it up.— Sunrise Movement 🌅 (@sunrisemvmt) November 27, 2023
+"While it's positive to have VP Harris at COP28, Biden's absence still suggests to the public that leadership on global climate solutions is not his priority," Sunrise political director Michele Weindling told NPR in a statement.

-We're demanding @POTUS declare a climate emergency and use every tool at his disposal to save lives.
+The blowback on Biden around COP28 prompted the president's team to ask Harris to attend the summit, the source familiar with the planning told NPR.
+The White House did not immediately respond to request for comment on the decision.

 Young voters could play a crucial role in Biden's reelection bid next year after helping propel him to victory in 2020.
 But their support isn't guaranteed.